Codefellows-Seattle-iOS-401/Week4-GitHub-Client/class-2/README.md

 #Week 4 - Class 2
 ##Homework
 * Your AppDelegate should check to see if token exists before making a call to Github.
 If token does not exist, present login screen.
 * Implement the ability fetch repositories using a GET request.
-NOTE: Please make sure you include "repo" in your initial scope when requesting a token.
+	* NOTE: Make sure you include "repo" in your initial scope when requesting a token.
 * Create model object for Repository.
-* Create a HomeViewController and parse through the JSON returned from the server into models.
+* Create a HomeViewController and parse through the JSON returned from the server into model objects.
 * Your HomeViewController should display all the repositories in a TableView.
 * Implement a UISearchBar on your tableView, to search your repositories.